 The NYS system load model utilized in the peak load base cases is representative of a statewide coincident peak load.
 This value may be lower than the sum of the individual NYTOs' peak loads since these individual peak loads generally do not occur at the same time.
 The NYS system load model utilized in the spring light load base case represents a load level equal to approximately 45% of the statewide coincident summer peak load level.
-New this year, in addition to the traditional summer peak load cases based on a 50/50 statewide peak load forecast, as has been NYISO's standard practice, two additional summer peak load cases based on a 90/10 statewide peak load forecast (referred to as Case#4a and Case#6a above) are also included in this filing.
-A 50/50 forecast means that, on a probability distribution curve, there is a 50/50 chance of the actual peak load will be below the forecast value, and a 10% chance of it being above the forecast.
+Again this year, in addition to the traditional summer peak load cases based on a 50/50 statewide peak load forecast, as has been NYISO's standard practice, two additional summer peak load cases based on a 90/10 statewide peak load forecast (referred to as Case#4a and Case#6a above) are also included in this filing.
+A 50/50 forecast means that, on a probability distribution curve, there is a 50/50 chance of the actual peak load being higher or lower than the forecast value.
+A 90/10 forecast means that there is a 90% chance that the actual peak load will be below the forecast value, and a 10% chance of it being above the forecast.
 NYISO developed the 90/10 cases to perform sensitivity analyses for informational purposes, and to support neighboring systems that use 90/10 cases in their studies.